willingc/willing-consulting-2022/docs/blog/posts/2019/2019-11-02-python-steering-retro.md

 ---
 date: 2019-11-02
-author: willingc
+authors: [willingc]
+description: >
+  A Closer Look – Encouraging people to run for the Python Steering Council and offer insight on being a Steering Council member.
+categories:
+  - Tech
 tags:
   - python
   - steering-council
   - governance
-description: >
-  A Closer Look – Encouraging people to run for the Python Steering Council and offer insight on being a Steering Council member.

 ---

 # Serving on the Inaugural Python Steering Council